-As the most diverse borough in New York City, Queens has a lot to offer in terms of culture and authenticity.
-One day, the interns and I decided to stop by the traveling street fair a few blocks from our building in Queens where local vendors come to provide a taste of their respective cultures.
+As the most diverse borough in New York City, Queens offers a lot of culture and authenticity.
+One day, the interns and I decided to stop by the traveling street fair a few blocks from our building in Queens.
+Local vendors set up shop there to provide a taste of their respective cultures.

 Our mouths watered and eyes goggled as we saw the line of food trucks and shopping tents lining the street.
-We were brand new to New York and hardly knew each other, but we knew our international adventures in this city were just beginning.
+We were brand new to New York and hardly knew each other, but we knew our adventures in the city were just beginning.

-We made small talk with many of the cooks who liked to chat and crack jokes as they prepared our food and several of them laughed at the two white girls who couldn’t handle the spicy food.
-Most of them were first, second or third generation immigrants who continued using their homemade recipes to bring in a few dollars during the afternoon to provide for their families.
+Many of the cooks liked to chat and crack jokes as they prepared our food.
+Several of them laughed at the two white girls who could not handle the spicy food.
+Most of them were first, second or third-generation immigrants who continued using their homemade recipes to bring in a few dollars during the afternoon to provide for their families.